microsoft/FluidFramework/packages/runtime/summarizable-object/README.md

 A summarizable object is part of the summary but it does not generate any ops.

-It must be set in response to a remote op and the sequence number of the op should be passed along with the data to be set.
-The object will be summarized with reference to the passed sequence number.
+The data on this object should only be set in response to a remote op.
+The sequence number of the remote op should be passed along with the data to be set.
+The object will be summarized with reference to that sequence number.